Advice For Facing Mother’s Day After Losing Your Mom

 “First – what you are feeling is normal and it is apart of the grieving process so don’t fight it.
 My mother used to say you never get over losing a parent, you just learn how to live with it.
 Second, in time it gets easier, but there will always be moments of sadness.
 I encourage you to allow yourself these moments of sadness it is a reminder of the impact the person had on our lives.
 It happens for me not so much on holidays but moments with my children or the last episode of Oprah or the Selma movie.
 Some people make new memories on the holidays which are difficult for them in order to reframe it – such as vacations, special lunches, etc.”

 I hope this helps you as much as it helped me.
+If you have any advice to add, feel free to share in the comments.
 Sending lots of love to everyone who is dealing with grief or the loss of a loved one today.

 Follow: